sans-community/ai-guidelines/SANS_Critical_AI_Security_Guidelines_v1.1.md

 Organizations must align AI initiatives with industry regulations, implement risk- based decision-making processes, and establish frameworks for secure deployment.
 Additionally, continuous testing and evaluation of AI systems are crucial for maintaining integrity, detecting vulnerabilities, and ensuring compliance with evolving standards.
 This section explores essential governance structures, regulatory considerations, and best practices for mitigating AI-related risks.

 With the evolving regulatory landscape surrounding AI, organizations must establish governance frameworks that align with industry standards and legal requirements.
 This section discusses the importance of AI risk management, model registries, AI bill of materials (AIBOMs), and regulatory adherence to ensure ethical and compliant AI usage.

+Organizations should formalize an AI Model Risk Management (MRM) program to systematically identify, assess, and mitigate risks across the AI model lifecycle.
+Similar to practices in the financial sector, an AI MRM framework ensures responsible development and use by addressing risks like bias, security flaws, and performance issues.
+The Cloud Security Alliance recommends using tools such as model cards, documented risk assessments, and failure scenario planning.
+Integrating MRM into existing risk management practices ensures AI systems are treated with the same rigor as other critical assets and aligns with emerging AI regulations and standards.
+[CSA's AI MRM framework](https://cloudsecurityalliance.org/press-releases/2024/07/24/cloud-security-alliance-issues-ai-model-risk-management-framework).

 #### Regularly Test and Tune LLM Application/Model